-To address this expressiveness bottleneck, recent work has turned to \emph{generative modeling}.
-Diffusion models \citep{ho2020denoising,dhariwal2021diffusion} and flow matching (FM) \citep{lipman2023flowmatching} can represent rich multimodal action distributions by casting policy learning as conditional generation from noise to actions \citep{wan2025fm}.
-Building on this progress, several approaches have achieved strong results in \emph{behavior cloning} and offline RL, where training relies on fixed datasets with stationary state--action distributions \citep{chen2021decisiontransformer,emmons2022rldiffusion}.
-For instance, \emph{Diffusion Policy} attains impressive visuomotor performance by directly generating action trajectories conditioned on observations \citep{chi2023diffusionpolicy}, and \emph{Diffusion-QL} improves offline RL by coupling diffusion-based action generation with value learning \citep{wang2023diffusionql}.
-However, these successes depend on static expert or offline data and do not readily extend to settings without demonstrations, where learning must proceed purely from reward feedback.
-In online RL, the state--action distribution shifts as the policy improves, violating the fixed-data assumption under which diffusion and FM models are typically trained.
-Consequently, bringing expressive generative policies into such dynamic settings introduces a critical challenge: preserving expressiveness while maintaining the stability required for online optimization.
+To overcome this expressiveness bottleneck, recent work has turned to generative modeling.
+Diffusion models \citep{ho2020denoising,dhariwal2021diffusion} and flow matching (FM) \citep{lipman2023flowmatching} can represent rich multimodal action distributions by parameterizing policies as conditional generative models that map noise to actions \citep{chi2023diffusionpolicy,mcallister2025fpo}.
+Several approaches have achieved strong results in behavior cloning and offline RL, where training relies on a fixed dataset with an (approximately) stationary state--action distribution \citep{chen2021decisiontransformer,chi2023diffusionpolicy,wang2023diffusionql}.
+However, these successes do not readily extend to the \emph{online} setting: in online RL, the state--action distribution shifts continuously as the policy improves, making stable training of expressive generative policies substantially harder.